 The Gulf Coast Bird Observatory is pleased to host: Raptor Identification Workshop With William S. Clark.
 This workshop will take place September 30 and October 2, 2022.

 Bill Clark is a photographer, author, researcher, and lecturer and has over 50 years of experience working with birds of prey, including 5 years as Director of NWF’s Raptor Information Center.
 He has published numerous articles on raptor subjects; has traveled extensively world-wide studying, observing, and photographing raptors; and regularly led raptor and birding tours and workshops, both home and abroad.
 Bill regularly teaches evening and weekend courses on raptor field identification and biology in the US and Canada.
 He has written a raptor field guide for Europe and another for Mexico and Central America and yet another for Africa is in press.
 He is a coauthor of the Photographic Guide to North American Raptors and the completely revised Peterson series guide, Hawks.
 He has on-going research projects on Harlan’s Hawk, White-tailed Hawk, and Harris’s Hawk.

-The cost for Friday and Saturday is $100 per person (non-refundable).
+The cost for Friday, Saturday and Sunday is $150 per person (non-refundable).
 Please call GCBO at 979-480-0999 or fill out this form to reserve your spot and make payment.

-- III.
+- II.
 Accipiters: Cooper’s vs Sharp-shinned Hawks

-- IV.
+- III.
 Buteonines

-- V. Eagles, Kites, & Falcons.
+- IV.
+Eagles, Kites, & Falcons.

-- VI.
-Unusual plumages & Raptor ID summary
+- V. Unusual plumages

 Additional texts by Bill: